-When a token is created, its Serial number, Value, Nonce, Authority public key, and Recipients list are set as specified in Section IV-A. The authority stores a copy of the entire token and sends it to the intended client.
+When a token is created, its serial number, value, nonce, authority public key, and recipients are set as specified in Section IV-A. The authority stores a copy of the entire token and sends it to the intended client.

 C. Client Verification